HIPAA NOTICE OF PRIVACY PRACTICES

 We may disclose health information consistent with applicable law to coroners, medical examiners, and funeral directors to assist them in carrying out their duties.

-Under certain limited circumstances, we may use and disclose your medical information for research purposes.
+Under certain limited circumstances, we may use and disclose your protected health information for research purposes.
 For example, a research project may involve comparing the health and recovery of all patients who receive one medication to those who receive another for the same condition.
 All research projects are subject to a special approval process.
-Before we use or disclose medical information for research, the project will have been approved through this research approval process.
+Before we use or disclose protected health information for research, the project will have been approved through this research approval process.

 Reports Required by Law.